djmrFunnyMan/06501550/README.md

 However they differ significantly.
 With the left side exhibiting the issue from the original report.
 <img width="1202" height="938" alt="obraz" src="https://github.com/user-attachments/assets/6e8dc11d-82bf-4a9b-a06f-345e848ab7b8" />

+It should be noted that the vertical lines visible on the left side cannot be reproduced on any other GPU vendor.
+They should not exist.